ProlificsPanther/DockerPanther/README.md

 For more information on Panther components, please visit https://www.prolifics.com/jampanther-tools

 # What is Docker?
-Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Docker is a tool designed to make it easier to create, deploy, and run application using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.

 [Benefits of Panther Docker application(video)](https://www.youtube.com/watch?v=VLib1p-3i5Q&list=PLqs5lOxsEMidwKXCOec5d_f6UXsZtuYhf&index=16)